Moment

 1. What Is an Anamorphic Lens?

-Do you ever notice how visually enthralling the latest motion pictures are at your local theater?
+Do you ever notice how visually appealing the latest movies are at your local theater?
 The explanation behind that yummy cinematic footage you love most about Hollywood blockbusters points to one primary culprit — anamorphic lenses.

-An anamorphic lens squeezes the image onto film or digital camera sensors, allowing for wider aspect ratios than would otherwise be possible with traditional lenses and results in more cinematic images with shallower depth-of-field and an oval bokeh effect.
-This makes them ideal for filmmakers who want to create a high-end, cinematic look without having to crop their shots.
+An anamorphic lens squeezes the image onto film or digital camera sensors, allowing for wider aspect ratios than would otherwise be possible with traditional lenses.
+This results in more cinematic images with shallower depth-of-field and an oval bokeh effect, making them ideal for filmmakers who want to create a high-end, cinematic look without having to crop their shots.

 Image Credit to CineD